AsterYujano/Access-Control-Lists/README.md

 |FA0|172.16.70.0|
 |FA1|192.168.90.0|

-* Write an extended access list to block the 172.16.70.0 network from receiving information from Mike’s computer at 192.168.90.36.
-Block the lower half of the ip addresses from 192.168.90.0 network from reaching Gail’s computer at 172.16.70.32.
+* Write an extended access list to block the 172.16.70.0 network from receiving information from ObiWan’s computer at 192.168.90.36.
+Block the lower half of the ip addresses from 192.168.90.0 network from reaching Anakin’s computer at 172.16.70.32.
 Permit all other traffic.

 ->Destinataire est à la fin de l'extended ACL

 ```
 Router(config)# access-list 111 deny ip 192.168.90.36 0.0.0.0 172.16.70.0 0.0.0.255
 Router(config)# access-list 111 deny ip 192.168.90.0 0.0.0.127 172.16.70.32 0.0.0.0